ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 version = "3.0.1"
 ```

-If an import statement does not explicitly specify a version, then the compiler will use the `latest` module version from a repository, if one exists.
+If an import version is not specified in `Ballerina.toml`, the compiler will use the `latest` module version from a repository, if one exists.

 ```ballerina
 import tyler/http;